Table of Contents

 America’s insatiable appetite for the good things energy delivers could not be satisfied by fossil fuels alone.
 Hydroelectric power, a renewable source of energy created by the damming of rapidly-flowing rivers, was introduced in the 1890s, as was nuclear power in the late 1950s.
 In recent years, other renewable sources of energy – wind, solar, biomass, and geothermal – have entered the fray.
 However, while the use of renewable fuels is expected to increase in the years to come, their overall contribution to America’s energy pool is forecast by the EIA to remain very modest, far behind fossil fuels and nuclear energy.
 Nuclear power currently supplies almost 20 percent of US electricity.
 The rise of the digital age at the turn of the 21st century, with its high-speed computers, laser-jet printers, high-definition television sets, and other gigabyte-rich devices, will only increase demand for energy.
 In the decades ahead, almost all of the expanding demand for energy will be met by natural gas, renewable sources, and nuclear power.
 New sources of energy are also likely to enter the picture.
 The fuel cell, for example, has attracted much attention.
 Like the solar cell, it transforms fuel into electricity in a single step, completely bypassing the furnace, the turbine, and the generator.
 Fuel cells, however, consume pure hydrogen, a gas that’s difficult to liquefy, is viscous under high pressure, and penetrates the smallest of cracks, all of which means that it poses serious safety problems which must be overcome.
 It remains to be seen whether fuel cells or some other technological innovation will dramatically alter the energy picture in the near future.
 The only certainty is that inquiring minds will continue to probe for new breakthroughs.
 Energy resides in the human mind.
 It is the transformation of unused or even useless by mankind through applied logic into a force for good that lessens the load for all of us and in doing so, increases our productivity and extends the amount of one of the truly finite resources – time.
 And it has been by trial and error that humans, over thousands of years, have used their ingenuity to make energy work for them.
 Not all parts of the world have shared in the benefits modern energy has bestowed on the US, Europe, Japan, and other industrialized countries.
 Endemic poverty in under-developed countries means that some two billion people have no access to electricity or clean drinking water.
 Available, affordable and reliable energy provides the foundation for human betterment.
 In its absence, life is often nasty, brutish and short.
 According to the World Health Organization, some 2.8 million people worldwide die annually because of indoor air pollution, mainly as a result of cooking and heating in the home with solid fuels (e.g., dung, wood, and coal).
 The conditions prevailing in the world’s poorest regions today are not unlike those experienced by our ancestors only a few generations ago.
 The conditions and the quality of life without energy are strikingly similar in different geographic regions around the globe.
 There are many reasons why poverty and disease have persisted in some parts of the world but are largely absent in others.
 Without doubt, however, access to clean and affordable energy is one of the characteristics that distinguish the industrialized world from less fortunate regions.
 In other words, energy matters.

 The US today consumes energy from many sources for an even more diverse set of purposes.
 As we have grown into the world’s largest economy, our energy choices have shifted from wood, biomass and small amounts of coal to those energy resources used for higher forms of human socioeconomic organization such as industry, manufacturing, transportation and communication.
-Our sources of energy today include old standbys – such as wood in the form of biomass and coal, which is used to produce over half of our electricity – as well as other forms of energy that create a diverse energy portfolio.
+Our sources of energy today include old standbys – such as wood in the form of biomass and coal, which is used to produce almost half of our electricity – as well as other forms of energy that create a diverse energy portfolio.
 Electricity generation is now our leading form of energy consumption, which is understood by most Americans who search for additional electrical outlets around their energy-comforted homes to plug in the latest electronic gadgets or labor saving devices that make life more enjoyable or lighten their loads.
 Transportation – and the freedoms it affords Americans — is our next most popular consumer of energy.
 Much of this is consumed transporting the products of our industrial economy to their intended markets, and our industrial output is responsible for our 3rd largest amount of energy consumption.
 Finally, about 11 percent of our primary energy (excluding electricity) is consumed by Americans’ homes and business buildings, enabling families to gather at home comfortably and work in spaces that allow them…. through the use of energy…. to be more productive.
 The US leads the world in economic output, productivity and energy consumption.
 As a fully integrated, complex economic system, energy matters.